JetBrains/lets-plot-docs/source/python/pages/as_discrete.rst

 - ``order : int`` - the ordering direction - ``1`` for ascending direction and ``-1`` for descending (default value).
 - ``levels : list`` - the list of values that defines a specific order of categories.

 To enable ordering mode, at least one ordering parameter (``order_by`` or ``order``) should be specified.
 By the default, it will use descending direction and ordering by eigenvalues.
 You cannot specify different order settings for the same variable.
 However, if these settings don't contradict each other, they will be combined.

 The ``order_by`` is a numeric variable, which values are used for reordering.
 It's also possible to use statistical variables.
 The reordering uses the average value.
 The exception is plots with the ``stack`` position adjustment, where multiple bars occupying the same ``x`` position are stacked atop one another: in this case, the sum is calculated to get the order of the stack sizes.

-The ``levels`` parameter enables to define a custom order for the categories explicitly.

 Examples